-The following are 5 questions to help guide you through your research.
-For additional and deeper questions, read my article, 30 Questions to Help You Identify the Problem.
+For additional and deeper questions, read the article, 27 Questions to Help You Identify Your Customer’s Problem.

-- What is the problem as you currently know it?
+- What is the problem as you, the entrepreneur, currently know it?
 Describe a specific situation (include the people and stakeholders involved and their role/experience)

 - What job or task was the person suffering the problem attempting to accomplish, when the problem happened?
 Learn more about Jobs to be Done Theory.